 Here Google’s official Garry Illyes expressed Google’s look on branded mentions.

 Hence, I would recommend you working to extend the citation footprint you have that may help you get out of the sandbox faster.

 Google prioritizes websites that provide the best user experience.
 We should target creating an engaging website that is very sticky for the users.

 Google Analytics doesn’t lie about those engagement metrics that may hold your website going out of the sandbox.

 I recommend constantly working to improve the metrics like time spent on site and, bounce rate at a minimum.

-Building the website on a subdomain
+7.Build the site on a subdomain

 Another option is to place a site on a subdomain of a developed site, and after the site is developed and well-indexed, 301 redirect the site to the new location.

 Although this option is not viable for everyone.
 I wanted to mention it as an option to keep on the table.

 Placing pages on a long-established, well-trusted domain. (through buying sites, renting full-page ads, paying for reviews.)